This is How You Use Social Proof to Make More Sales

 Many of your buyers, especially when they’re happy about the purchase, are not that motivated to leave a good review.
 So you need to be proactive.
 And like a lot of things online, making it as easy as possible for users to leave a review is key.
 Here’s what you can do.

-- If a customer sends you an email or says something nice about one of your products or your brand, ask permission to use the comment in your marketing materials.
+If a customer sends you an email or says something nice about one of your products or your brand, ask permission to use the comment in your influencer marketing materials.
+Proof of satisfied customers or customer testimonials can also be an effective way to go.

 Get on the radar of experts and influencers